coinbase/tg-trading-bot/README.md

 It stores wallet data in a local database using PouchDB, and is meant to be run locally.

+> **NOTE: This sample app is for demonstration purposes only.** Make sure to persist your
+> private keys, and deposit only small amounts of ETH to reduce the risk of losing your funds.

+## Feature requests

+If there is specific functionality you'd like to see in the CDP SDK that is missing, please [file it as an issue](https://github.com/coinbase/tg-trading-bot/issues) in this repository, and we will get back to you as soon as possible.

+You can also contact us via the [CDP SDK Discord Channel](https://discord.com/channels/1220414409550336183/1232677295546957919).

 ## Set Up

 1. Clone this repository: